zhiyanliu/riverrun/README.md

 This is the code repository of an agent to transform and synchronize video streaming data and video structuring data running on [edge device](https://en.wikipedia.org/wiki/Edge_computing).
 The code name of this component is [Riverrun](https://gameofthrones.fandom.com/wiki/Riverrun).

-This agent includes four correlative serverless applications build in [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/), each one is developed as a [AWS Lambda](https://aws.amazon.com/lambda/) [Function](http://git.awsrun.com/rp/riverrun/blob/master/template.yaml) by Python (python3.7 runtime).
+This agent includes four correlative serverless applications build in [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/), each one is developed as a [AWS Lambda](https://aws.amazon.com/lambda/) [Function](https://github.com/zhiyanliu/riverrun/blob/master/template.yaml) by Python (python3.7 runtime).

 These applications can be deployed together on the same edge device or be distributed to the different device as deployment architecture needs, e.g. deployment on limited hardware resources or affect by the division of device capability.
 They also can be fully or partially deployed based on customer's requirement.

-The performance of this project has been tuned for resource-limited hardware as well, it has been deployed on [Dragonboard 410c](https://developer.qualcomm.com/hardware/dragonboard-410c) by [AWS IoT Greengrass](https://aws.amazon.com/greengrass/) service in a real customer case ([Horizon](https://en.horizon.ai/programme/4)).
+The performance of this project has been tuned for resource-limited hardware as well, it has been deployed on [Dragonboard 410c](https://developer.qualcomm.com/hardware/dragonboard-410c) by [AWS IoT Greengrass](https://aws.amazon.com/greengrass/) service in a real customer case.

 Mainly, and currently, Riverrun provides four functions: